Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/README.md

 * **Session State** - The [SessionState](./SessionState) sample shows how to keep track of processing a workflow using the session state feature.

-### Windows Communication Foundation (WCF) Binding
+### Management Operations

-* **NetMessagingBinding** - The [NetMessagingBinding](./NetMessagingBinding) sample shows how to use Service Bus Queues and Topics seamlessly the context of WCF applications using the NetMessagingBinding.
+* **Managing entities** - The [QueueCRUD](./ManagingEntities/QueueCRUD) sample shows how to create a new entity, retrieve an existing entity and its properties, update the properties (which can be udpated), and also delete the entity.
-* **Sessions with the NetMessagingBinding** - The [NetMessagingSession](./NetMessagingSession) sample shows how to use Service Bus sessions with the NetMessagingBinding.
+* **SASAuthorizationRule** - The [SASAuthorizationRule](./ManagingEntities/SASAuthorizationRule) sample shows how to create a new
+  SAS authentication policy for a particular entity with a limited scope of Send or Listen.

 ### External Samples